Cold (Law & Order: Special Victims Unit): Plot

-An old murder case of a teenage girl is reopened when Detective Chester Lake (Adam Beach) is caught in a gunfight and wounded by the case's former investigator, Detective Edward Kralik.
+An old murder case of a teenage girl is reopened when Detective Chester Lake is caught in a gunfight and wounded by the case's former investigator, Detective Edward Kralik.
 The shooting leaves Kralik dead, and Lake's uncooperative answers lead to confusion in the squad room.
 The case intensifies when Lake escapes from the hospital and takes hostage the original case's only witness, Cecilia Cruz (Victoria Cartagena).

 The SVU squad is left to revisit the original murder case, as Detectives Benson (Mariska Hargitay) and Stabler (Christopher Meloni) search for Lake and his hostage.
 Tutuola (Ice-T) threatens to leave the squad after Stabler searches his cell phone records, thinking Tutuola is Lake's accomplice.
 The case ultimately causes Novak (Diane Neal) to violate due process while prosecuting the case.

 ADA Novak is called to Judge Donnelly's (Judith Light) chambers and is informed that the district attorney had declined to refile charges against defendant Thomas Crane (Jack Gwaltney), and that Novak would be facing censure or indefinite suspension by the bar association.
 Novak then answers a message that she has just received and leaves the office.

 That night, Lake has fatally shot Thomas Crane, which ultimately leads to his arrest, leaving Novak and the SVU detectives in shock.
 The assembled group watch, as Lake is taken away by officers.
 Lake solemnly looks at his former colleagues while he is loaded up in the car that drives off.